Computational-Periscopy/ERTI/README.md

 ## SkellyPoP algorithm (MATLAB)

 **Paper title:**
-"ERTI"
+Seeing Around Corners with Edge-Resolved Transient Imaging

 **Authors:**
 J. Rapp, C. Saunders, J. Tachella, J. Murray-Bruce, Y. Altmann, J-Y. Tourneret, S. McLaughlin, R. Dawson, F. Wong and V. K. Goyal

 **Published in:**
-(...)
+(to be updated soon)

 **Link to pdf:**
-(...)
+(to be updated soon)

 ## How to run this demo
 1. Download the files in this repository
 2. Check minimal requirements (below)
-3. Run test.m
+3. Run run_example.m

-Optionally, multiple datasets can be

-If another dataset is desired, just uncomment the desired dataset in run_example
+4. Choose the desired dataset in run_example.m

 ## Trying the code with your data
 Add to the folder 'data' a my_data.mat file containing: